-Credit .5 Grades 9-12 Est. Fee \$10 Semester This course is an introduction to the field of two dimensional Computer Aided Design and is recommended as the second or third course in the Engineering Pathway.
+SemesterCredit 1⁄2Grades9-12Est. \$10This course is an introduction to the field of Computer Aided Design and is recommended as the second course in technical sketching and drawing (see Engineering Design).
+Students enrolled should have an interest in math and sciences.
 This course will introduce the first software package from the CAD ACADEMY curriculum as well as a wide variety of technologies relating to engineering, product design, and development.
 Classroom activities will be focused around geometric design as students learn how to operate basic functions of the software.
-This course will also require students to complete problem solving projects relating to course material.
-Students enrolled should have a n interest in math and sciences.
-Students completing two 1/2 credits or 1 full credit in this pathway will fulfill the Fine Arts requirement for graduation.
+This course will also require students to complete problem-solving projects relating to course material.
+Students completing two 1/2 credits or 1 full credit in this pathway will serve in place of the Fine Arts requirement for graduation.